AnyLog-co/documentation/using kafka.md

 ## Overview

 Nodes in the AnyLog network can interact with Kafka in 2 ways:
-* Kafka is treated as the destination for data.
-A query result set is send to the Kafka platform.
+* Kafka is treated as the destination for data whereas a query result set is send to a Kafka instance.
   In Kafka's terminology, AnyLog is a Data Producer.
 * Kafka is treated as a data source, similar to a message broker that transfers data to the network nodes.
   In Kafka's terminology, AnyLog is a Data Consumer.

 ## Prerequisites